PhotoVoice Exhibition & Book / Renewal & Resilience

 - Embody their journey to recovery and renewal.

-We would also like you to give us a few words (up to 250) about the images you submit, or of your experiences of the fires (up to 3).
-This can take the form of a simple sentence or paragraph about how you feel about your ‘place’ after the fires, or even a brief poem.
+We ask you to give us a few words (up to 60) about the images you submit, or of your experiences of the fires.

 For more information:

 P 02 4868 0888

 To Register for PhotoVoice, please visit fill out the Entry Form below, read and agree to the Terms & Conditions, upload your images following the guidelines provided and click SUBMIT.